Mohammad3125/KavehColorPicker/README.md

 ```

 # Changelog
+### Version 1.2.1
+ - Add listeners for when dragging ends on all sliders.
+Now users can get color value only when dragging ends.
+ - Fix typos.
 ### Version 1.1.1
- - fixed rounding errors for hue in KavehColorPicker.
+ - Fixed rounding errors for hue in KavehColorPicker.
 ### Version 1.1.0
- - added ability to change the value of sliders via code which causes other sliders to change value also. see customization section for more information.
+ - Added ability to change the value of sliders via code which causes other sliders to change value also. see customization section for more information.

 # License
 ```